 Let’s look beyond the pink ribbons and generalized “shoulds” when it comes to being proactive about breast health.

-Maybe you’re a woman in your 40s who has diligently researched breast cancer screening guidelines.
-If so, you’ve seen that The U.S. Preventive Services Task Force, the American Cancer Society (ACS), and the National Cancer Network all provide different recommendations for when to start getting mammograms (ranging from age 40 to age 50) and how often to get them (every year vs. every other year).
+If you have diligently researched breast cancer screening guidelines, you have seen the U.S. Preventive Services Task Force, the American Cancer Society (ACS), and the National Cancer Network all provide a different recommendation for when to start getting mammograms and how often to get them.
+The ages range from 40 to 50, and some say to get screened annually and others every other year.

-These recommendations consider potential benefits, such as early cancer detection/treatment and lower mortality rates.
-And, they weigh potential harms, such as false-positives and unnecessary biopsies, and needless surgeries or radiation for cancer that if left alone would never have caused symptoms or problems.
+These recommendations consider potential benefits with the potential harm.
+One must consider the benefits of early cancer detection/treatment and lower mortality rates, against the concern of a false-positive that leads to unnecessary biopsies, and needless surgeries.
+In some cases, women begin radiation for cancer that if left alone would never have caused symptoms or problems.

 Think of shared-decision making like a commercial airplane.
 It takes communication and coordination between the pilots and the control tower to get a plane safely from point A to point B. The same is true of communication between patients and doctors.